Region

 Ekin Festival

 While photography is typically prohibited in the museum, festival-goers can feel free to snap pics of the screens on display during this weekend.
-Be sure not to use flash though, as it causes the paintings to fade quicker.
-Watch Ekin’s paintings come to life, minus all the blood, during live kabuki performances at the Bentenza stage in front of the museum.
+Be sure not to use flash, though, as it causes the paintings to fade quicker.
+Watch Ekin’s paintings come to life during live kabuki performances at the Bentenza stage in front of the museum.

-A truly magical find, this tiny museum in a derelict old quarter of the city brims with personality and enthusiasm, promising an unforgettable experience for all.
+A truly magical find, this tiny museum in a derelict old quarter of the city brims with personality and enthusiasm.

 Trivia